project-gauntlet/gauntlet/README.md

 ## Architecture

-The Application consists of three parts: server, frontend and settings.
+The Application consists of 4 parts: server, frontend, plugin runtime and settings.
-Server is an application that exposes gRPC server.
-All plugins run on server.
-Each plugin in its own sandboxed Deno Worker.
+Each plugin runs in separate plugin runtime in separate OS process.
+Each plugin is its own sandboxed Deno Worker.
 In plugin manifest it is possible to configure permissions which will allow plugin to have access to filesystem, network, environment variables or subprocess execution.
 Server saves plugins themselves and state of plugins into SQLite database.